ChatTheatre/SkotOS/README.md

 ### Optionally Change the Ports

-By default, SkotOS is set to respond to ports 80 and 443, but it actually hangs out and listens on a variety of ports in the 10,000 range.
+By default, SkotOS is set to respond to ports 80 and 443, but it actually listens on a variety of ports in the 10,000 range.
 If you want to change this you can do so by editing both `skotos.dgd` and`instance`.
 Be sure to change the `portbase` in `instance` to another number in the form `X000`, then change all of the ports in both files from `10YYY` to `XYYY`.
 For example, if you choose your `portbase` to be 8000, your `telnet_port` would be 8098 and your first `binary_port` would be 8099.

 You probably don't want to adjust the ports unless you plan to run multiple instances of SkotOS on the same machine.
 But, if you do want to, this is simple: just be sure that each SkotOS game is (1) installed in a different directory; (2) has a different hostname; (3) has a different IP address; and (4) listens to a different range of ports.